You are here

 - Facilitate student-centered learning in the classroom and in community field agency settings.

 Students enter UMD as a Pre-Social Work major.
-A competitive application process begins each February to select the 30 students who will enter the upper-level social work course sequencing for the fall semester.
-An application process is a required component of all Bachelor of Social Work programs that lead to licensure.
+A competitive application process begins each February to select approximately 30 students who will enter the upper-level social work course sequencing for the fall semester.

 Recent UMD Graduates Job Placement Data & Employers

 Here's a sampling of positions Social Work B.S.W. grads have attained six months to one year after graduation.